September 16, 2021

 We love mussels.
 We love them with a clear broth or a tomato broth, baked or steamed, stuffed – even raw.
-We like them with an Italian flair, or French, Spanish, Thai, or Mexican – we pretty much just like mussels.
+What’s more, we like them with an Italian flair, or French, Spanish, Thai, or Mexican – we pretty much just like mussels.

 I’ve eaten mussels so many times during my travels to Italy and France in particular, that they have become a favorite dish of mine when traveling.
 You can find them atop pasta, served on their own, paired with rice, or as part of a seafood extravaganza.
 Whether you are dining in the center of Rome or Paris, or on the seaside of Greece or Sicily, mussels are a dish you should definitely try while on a culinary tour of Italy, France, or pretty much any other place.